MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 :::image type="content" source="media/run-flow-pip/cloud-pip-parameter.png" alt-text="Set Attended Mode parameter in Run a flow built with Power Automate for desktop cloud action.":::

-Upon triggering the desktop flow, the **Picture-in-Picture** window pops up prompting for authentication, and then the flow starts running like when you [trigger a desktop flow from Power Automate console in picture-in-picture](run-desktop-flows-pip.md#trigger-a-desktop-flow-from-power-automate-console-in-picture-in-picture).
+Upon triggering the desktop flow, the **Picture-in-picture** window pops up prompting for authentication, and then the flow starts running like when you [trigger a desktop flow from Power Automate console in picture-in-picture](run-desktop-flows-pip.md#trigger-a-desktop-flow-from-power-automate-console-in-picture-in-picture).

-## Debug a desktop flow in Picture-in-Picture
+## Debug a desktop flow in picture-in-picture

 You can debug a desktop flow in a picture-in-picture session directly through the **Power Automate flow designer**.

-To enable the picture-in-picture run mode in the designer, select **Debug** > **Enable Picture-in-Picture mode**.
+To enable the picture-in-picture run mode in the designer, select **Debug** > **Enable picture-in-picture mode**.

 :::image type="content" source="media/run-flow-pip/designer-run-in-pip.png" alt-text="Enable the Picture-in-Picture mode in the Power Automate designer.":::

-## Limitations of Browser automation in Picture-in-Picture
+## Limitations of Browser automation in picture-in-picture

 Two instances of a web browser (Chrome, Firefox, or Microsoft Edge) can't open concurrently with the same user data folder in both main and picture-in-picture sessions.